|Title||Bivariate probit with partial observability and a single dependent variable|

 With partial observability, we know only 14 outcomes are positive for both y1 and y2.
 We could think of this as a single dependent variable, say y, that is the product of y1 and y2.

-The writer says he does not have two dependent variables; his single dependent variable already reflects the partially observed data.
-He has a single dependent variable y with 14 positive outcomes and 60 negative outcomes.
+The user who raises this question says he does not have two dependent variables; his single dependent variable already reflects the partially observed data.
+He has a single dependent variable y with 14 positive outcomes and 60 zero outcomes.

 The syntax for biprobit is designed so that we can fit a partial observability model whether we have complete data, such as y1 and y2 above, or the product of the two, such as y above.
 The partial observability model uses only the information from the product of the two dependent variables.
 So, if we already have that product, we can use any pair of dependent variables that, when multiplied together, produce the same set of positive outcomes observed in the product dependent variable, y.